joy-prime/joy-types/README.md

 ## Function Types

-All Clojure functions are members of the bare function type `joy/bare-type(::joy/function)`.
+All Clojure functions are members of `::joy/Function`.
 Clojure functions can also be declared with metadata that declares them to have more specific function subtypes.
 Note that this metadata is *not* associated with the function's symbol; rather, it is associated with the function object itself.
-It is the value of the key `::joy/type-of-fn`, which must be a subtype of the bare function type.
+It is the value of the key `::joy/fn-type`, which must be a subtype of the bare function type.

-As with all Joy' classes, `::joy/function` has an open set of subclasses and subtypes.
-Joy' provides a subclass `::joy/args-ret-fn` that simply provides a type for the function's arguments (as a single vector) and the function's return value.
-Types in this class have values `::joy/type-of-args` and `::joy/type-of-ret`.
+As with all Joy' classes, `::joy/Function` has an open set of subclasses and subtypes.
+Joy' provides a subclass `::joy/ArgsRetFn` that simply provides a type for the function's arguments (as a single vector) and the function's return value.
+Types in this class have values `::joy/args-type` and `::joy/return-type`.
-Subtyping for this class is contravariant in `::joy-type-of-args`.
+Subtyping for this class is contravariant in `::joy/args-type`.

 In the future, Joy' will likely provide a different subclass that supports [dependent type](https:/en.wikipedia.org/wiki/Dependent_type) relationships among arguments and parameters.

 ## Heterogeneous Sequence Types

-Because Joy's main function subclass models a function's arguments as a single, heterogeneous vector, It is important that Joy' has a class `::joy/type-regex-seq` that naturally expresses the patterns that arise in argument vectors.
-This class follows Clojure spec alpha in modeling a heterogeneous seq as a regular expression of element types.
-This is flexible, familiar to most programmers, and has a natural subtype structure.
+Joy' has a class `::joy/RegexSeq` that is a subclass of `::joy/Sequence` and that describes the values of a heterogeneous sequence as a regular expression of types.
+This class is frequently used to describe the argument sequence for a `::joy/ArgsRetFn`.
+Joy' took inspiration here from Clojure spec because regular expressions are flexible, familiar  to most programmers, and naturally express common argument idioms such as multiple arities, optional arguments, repeated arguments, and repeated pairs of arguments.

 ## Metatypes

 A metatype usually has an interface that defines one or more constructors, which are methods that return members of the value class.

-Every Joy' metatype is a subclass of `:joy.core/type`, which defines the following interface:
+Every Joy' metatype is a subclass of `::joy/Type`, which defines the following interface:
 ```
 (new "Constructs a value of this type from the map `m`.
 If this type specifies a representation,
       then `m` must be an instance of that representation and `new` is a no-op."
- (! [this (! m :joy.core/Map)] Value))
+ (! [this (! m ::joy/Map)] Value))

 (old "Creates a map that can be passed to `new` to exactly reproduce `this`."
  (! [this (! v Value)] :joy.core/Map))